suryadheeshjith/Samudra/README.md

 ## Overview

-Samudra demonstrates:
-- Capable of reproducing the temperature structure and variability of a realistic 3D ocean climate model
-- Long-term stability under realistic time-dependent forcing conditions
+Samudra demonstrates high-fidelity reproduction of the 3D ocean temperature structure and variability from a realistic climate model (OM4) and long-term stability under realistic time-dependent forcing conditions.
+Rolling out a 100-year simulation with Samudra is 150x faster than the original model.
-- Performance improvement of ~150x compared to the original model
-- Public availability via Hugging Face

 <p align="center">
   <img src="/assets/enso.gif" >